FormulaMonks/python-obfuscation/optimized_bytecode/README.md

 ## Cons

-1. Optimized byte-code is easilly converted back to python code, [uncompyle2](https://pypi.python.org/pypi/uncompyle2) does the work to build back the ``.py`` files very well.
+1. Optimized byte-code is easily converted back to python code, [uncompyle2](https://pypi.python.org/pypi/uncompyle2) does the work to build back the ``.py`` files very well.